chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.9.4.2 =
+* Updated Dutch translation again.
+* Removed Bulgarian translation because it was poor quality and outdated.

 = 1.9.4.1 =
 * Updated Dutch translation.